TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Connected Region Puzzles.md

 - *Constraint*: A number in a circle indicates how many white cells can be seen orthogonally from that cell, including the cell itself.
 - *Constraint* White cells form an orthogonally connected region.
 - *Constraint*: No $2\times 2$ cell area within the grid can have the same color.

-### Nurimaze
-* *Goal*: Shade some regions.
-* *Constraint*: Cells with letters, circles or triangles are always white.
-- *Constraint*: White cells form a one-cell-wide path from a cell with S ("start") to a cell with G ("goal").
-- *Constraint*: A path from S to G includes all cells with circles and no cells with triangles.
-- *Constraint*: No pools.
-No $2\times 2$ cell area within the grid can have the same color.
-- *Constraint*: All white cells must form an orthogonally continuous area.
-- *Constraint*: White cells must not form a loop.

 ### Oases
 * *Goal*: Shade some cells.